luhipi/sarvey/README.rst

 SARvey - survey with SAR
 ========================

-Open-source InSAR time series analysis software developed within the project SAR4Infra.
-**SARvey** aims to analyze InSAR displacement time series for engineering applications.
+**SARvey** is an open-source InSAR time series analysis software which aims to analyze InSAR displacement time series for engineering applications.

 Documentation